 Utah Domestic Violence Charges Defense Lawyer

-If a person is charged with domestic violence, they can face a number of severe penalties if they are convicted of those offenses.
-In some cases, being charged with domestic violence could lead to other issues for the defendant.
-For example, the alleged victim could file for a restraining order that could lead to other complications for the defendant if they cohabitate with the alleged victim.
-If you were arrested for domestic violence, contact an experienced Utah domestic violence defense lawyer.
+If a person is charged with domestic violence, they may face many severe penalties if convicted.
+In some cases, being charged with a domestic violence crime could lead to other issues for the defendant.
+For example, a restraining order could lead to complications for the defendant if they live with the alleged victim.

-Overson Law, PLLC, is committed to working with you to help pursue a desirable outcome for your domestic violence case.
-Our firm understands the stress and uncertainty that can accompany being charged with a serious offense like domestic violence, and we are here for you in your time of need.
-To discuss your domestic violence claim, contact Overson Law, PLLC, at (801) 758-2287.
-You may also contact the firm online using our short submission form.
+Overson Law, PLLC, is committed to working with you to help with your domestic violence case.
+Our Utah domestic violence charges defense attorneys are here for you in your time of need.
+To discuss your case, contact Overson Law at (801) 758-2287.
+We offer free initial case evaluations to help you get started.

 Utah Domestic Violence Laws

-The State of Utah defines domestic violence as physical harm or a threat of violence made by a cohabitant against another cohabitant.
-Domestic violence is different from other claims like assault and battery because domestic violence typically occurs between family members, spouses, or other parties that reside in the same household.
-Utah also criminalizes the attempt, conspiracy, or the solicitation of a domestic violence crime.
+The State of Utah defines domestic violence as physical harm or a threat of violence made by one cohabitant against another.
+Domestic violence is different from other claims like assault and battery because domestic violence typically occurs between family members, spouses, or other parties that live in the same household.
+Utah also criminalizes the attempt, conspiracy, or solicitation of a domestic violence crime.

-Domestic violence can be charged as part of a number of other crimes.
-For example, harassment is often charged in conjunction with domestic violence.
-An individual can be charged with harassment if they frighten or attempt to intimidate another person using a written or recorded message.
+Domestic violence crimes can take the form of many different crimes.
+For example, harassment is often charged as a domestic violence crime.
+Individuals can be charged with harassment if they frighten or intimidate another person using a written or recorded message.
 Harassment is often added to a defendant’s list of domestic violence-related offenses if the defendant contacts the victim after being arrested for domestic violence.

-When a judge grants a restraining order in a domestic violence case, they expect it to be followed.
-A person to whom a protective order is issued cannot contact the alleged victim.
+When judges grant restraining orders in domestic violence cases, they expect the order to be followed.
+A person against whom a protective order is issued cannot contact the alleged victim.
 This prohibition extends to all forms of communication.
 The court will expect the alleged abuser to refrain from sending letters, e-mails, text messages, or voicemails.
-If a person violates their restraining orders, they may face severe consequences.
+If a person violates their restraining order, they may face severe consequences.

-If you received a restraining order, it would be best to follow it.
-There have been countless cases where the recipient of a restraining order decides to confront the alleged victim.
-Many times, contacting the alleged victim under these circumstances – even if you believe you are right – can work against you.
-For example, a judge may find you in contempt for breaching your restraining order, which can lead to devastating consequences.
+If you have a restraining order against you, it is best to follow it.
+There have been countless cases where someone under a restraining order decides to confront the alleged victim.
+Contacting the alleged victim under these circumstances – even if you believe you are right – can work against you.
+For example, a judge may find you in contempt for breaching your restraining order, which can lead to penalties and additional charges.
 Our Utah domestic violence charges defense lawyers can help you understand what to expect from your restraining order and avoid costly mistakes.

-This may be challenging for most people under a restraining order.
+This may be challenging for most people.
 This is especially true if their spouse filed the restraining order.
 There have been many instances where couples frequent the same places and may run into each other by accident.
 The alleged victim may see this as an attempt to make contact, which they can report.
 In these circumstances, you may run into trouble with the law.

-Over our many years of practice in Utah, we have seen cases where a defendant may get in significant trouble for something that is out of their control.
-If you run into your ex-spouse or a domestic partner, it is essential to contact a lawyer immediately, especially if your restraining order is still on.
-Darwin Overson can help you fight off any allegation that may put your freedom at risk while under a restraining order in Utah.
+Over our many years of practice in Utah, we have seen cases where a defendant may get in significant trouble for something out of their control.
+If you run into your ex-spouse or a domestic partner when a restraining order is in place, it is essential to contact a lawyer immediately.
+We can help you fight any allegation that may put your freedom at risk while under a restraining order in Utah.

 The court may grant emergency child custody orders when a minor is under imminent danger or risk of harm.
 This is especially true in situations involving potential sexual abuse, physical abuse, and neglect – among other situations.
-Petitioning an emergency custody order can make it look like you are or have put your children’s life or safety at risk.
+If the alleged victim petitions for an emergency custody order, it can make it look like you are putting your children’s life or safety at risk.
 While this is a serious matter, the petitioner cannot just show up to court and argue that they need an emergency child custody order.

 Typically, the party asking for an emergency child custody order has to prove their allegations.
 In other words, they need to make sure they have enough evidence to support their claim.
-If the other party cannot show, through evidence, that you are in any way a danger to your children, the emergency child custody order cannot be granted.
-However, it is always in your best interests to hire an experienced Utah criminal defense attorney who can challenge the other party’s evidence and fight against your alleged offenses.
+If the other party cannot show, with evidence, that you are in any way a danger to your children, the emergency child custody order cannot be granted.

 Ex Parte Orders